PaulineTaillemite/Fortune_Cookie/README.md

 - Work with Django's URL routing and views system.
 - Manage templates to display dynamic content.

-By developing **GetACookie**, the focus was on understanding Django's internal workings, particularly:
+By developing **FortuneCookie**, the focus was on understanding Django's internal workings, particularly:
 - Creating and routing URLs.
 - Developing views to handle HTTP requests.
 - Integrating models and templates to display messages dynamically.